 The brain development of young kids is astounding!
 They learn new skills incredibly fast.
 That’s why age four is an ideal age for introducing your kid to fishing.
 At this age, they are great at understanding your instruction, and the more they understand, the more enjoyment they’ll get out of fishing.

 Frustration can easily lead to a child’s loss of interest in fishing, so explain to them in a way they’ll understand, nobody knows your child better than you.
-You can bet, when they do get the grasp of fishing, those sporadic fishing outing will soon turn into weekends away.
+You can bet, when they do get the grasp of fishing, those sporadic fishing outings will soon turn into weekends away.
 Am already itching for camping-fishing trips.